-Check out this video from My Affordable Watch Collection to learn how to install our Nato adapters unto your GA120
+Check out this video from My Affordable Watch Collection to learn how to install our adapters unto your GA120

-Check out this video from Watch Distractions to learn how to install our Nato adapters unto your GW-B5600
+Check out this video from Watch Distractions to learn how to install our adapters unto your GW-B5600

-Check out this video from Watches Galore to learn how to install our Nato adapters unto your GD-350 (learn where to trim your adapters around timecode 2:00)
+Check out this video from Watches Galore to learn how to install our adapters unto your GD-350 (learn where to trim your adapters around timecode 2:00)

-Check out this video from Perth Watch to learn how to install our Nato adapters unto your GW-9400 Rangeman (learn where to trim your adapters around timecode 1:55)
+Check out this video from Perth Watch to learn how to install our adapters unto your GW-9400 Rangeman (learn where to trim your adapters around timecode 1:55)

 Pro Tip: If you're worried about scratching your watch, apply small pieces of scotch tape on lugs before you work on it. :)